oktawiuszr/apartment_prices/README.md

 - KS method test evaluates whether the overall distributions differ.
 - Cliff's Delta quantifies the effect size, measuring the degree of separation between groups.

-#### Rent
+Rent:

-While all features yield statistically significant p-values across tests, only the presence of an elevator shows a standout correlation with a practically meaning effect size.
+- While all features yield statistically significant p-values across tests, only the presence of an elevator shows a standout correlation with a practically meaning effect size.
 This indicates that, among the amenities tested, the elevator is the only one with a clear and measurable impact on rental pricing.

-#### Purchase
+Purchase:

-All amenities show statistically significant differences in purchase prices between presence and absence group, but only presence of security, storage room, parking space, and elevator exhibit small but practically relevant effect sizes, what suggest these amenities contribute to rent valuation, which security have the most pronounced impact.
+- All amenities show statistically significant differences in purchase prices between presence and absence group, but only presence of security, storage room, parking space, and elevator exhibit small but practically relevant effect sizes, what suggest these amenities contribute to rent valuation, which security have the most pronounced impact.

 ### Average price over time